Education and Training

-Dowshen, N., Hawkins, L.A., Arrington-Saunders, R., Reirden, D.H., & Garofalo, R, Sexual and Gender Minority Youth, in Ginsburg KR and Kinsman SB.
+Dowshen, N., Hawkins, L.A., Arrington-Sanders, R., Reirden, D.H., & Garofalo, R, Sexual and Gender Minority Youth, in Ginsburg KR and Kinsman SB.
 Reaching Teens: Wisdom from Adolescent Medicine.
 Elks Grove Village IL; American Academy of Pediatrics; (A Textbook and Video Product).
 2014.

-Dowshen, N., Hawkins, L.A., Arrington-Saunders, R., Reirden, D.H., & Garofalo, R, HIV-Infected Youth, in Ginsburg KR and Kinsman SB.
+Dowshen, N., Hawkins, L.A., Arrington-Sanders, R., Reirden, D.H., & Garofalo, R, HIV-Infected Youth, in Ginsburg KR and Kinsman SB.
 Reaching Teens: Wisdom from Adolescent Medicine.
 Elks Grove Village IL; American Academy of Pediatrics; (A Textbook and Video Product).
 2014.

 Radcliffe, J., Hawkins, L.A., & Buchanan, C. Pediatric HIV, book chapter in Clinical Practice of Pediatric Psychology: Cases and service delivery.
 Guilford Press.
 2014.